-LOFT BED/BUNK SAFETY: The Office of Residential Life recognizes the need for lofting beds to increase space availability and helps students personalize their room.
-Therefore, the OHRL will allow students to convert beds into lofts or bunk beds upon assessment of need and approval by a full-time professional staff member.
+LOFT BED/BUNK SAFETY: The Department of Residential Life recognizes the need for lofting beds to increase space availability and helps students personalize their room.
+Therefore, the DRL will allow students to convert beds into lofts or bunk beds upon assessment of need and approval by Residential Life staff member.

-Students must adhered to the use of safety rails, ladders, bed placement, procedures for getting into and out of bed, and fire safety precautions if assigned or approved for a loft/bunk bed.
-Ladders, safety rails and/ or other specifically designated equipment helps prevent students from rolling out of their beds and offers a safe way to get into or out of a bunk or loft bed.
-Students who decline to use the safety rails and or ladders assumes the risk of any injuries associated with noncompliance to the lofting policies.
+Students must adhere to the use of safety rails, ladders, bed placement, procedures for getting into and out of bed, and fire safety precautions if assigned or approved for a loft/bunk bed.
+Ladders, safety rails and/ or other specifically designated equipment help prevent students from rolling out of their beds and offer a safe way to get into or out of a bunk or loft bed.
+Students who decline to use the safety rails and or ladders assume the risk of injuries associated with noncompliance of the lofting policies.